 Wisdom teeth, extra teeth, or very crowded teeth present situations that may mean treatment involving removal.
 In some cases, severely decayed or cracked teeth, or those missing large amounts of supporting bone leave extraction as the only viable option.
+Our dentists in Vancouver, WA can help provide you with the tooth extraction procedures you need.

 Despite the best intentions, teeth sometimes need to be removed.
 Regardless of the situation, this minor surgical procedure can be brought together in a way that considers your short and long-term concerns.
 From anxiety control to planning for tooth replacement, we’ll factor in every aspect of your case.